z390development/z390/Doc/readme.txt

 7. Click on help menu for links to additional information.

-IBM, CICS, and z/OS are registered trademarks of International Business Machine Corporation.
+IBM, CICS, VSAM, and z/OS are registered trademarks of International Business Machine Corporation.

 Don Higgins, President
 Automated Software Tools Corporation